Aurelio Tolentino: Later career

+Philippine Revolution

 In Tondo, he met Andres Bonifacio, one of the founders of Katipunan and eventual leader of the Philippine revolution against Spain.
 Tolentino would eventually become an early member of the Katipunan.
 He accompanied Bonifacio in their search for a secret headquarters in the mountains of Morong province (now Rizal) in preparation for the start of the Philippine Revolution.

 Tolentino was arrested shortly after the start of the war and was detained for nine months.
 He took part in the revolutionary campaigns of Gen. Vicente Lukban after his release.
 He continued to support the cause for Philippine sovereignty and became one of the signatories of the Declaration of Independence in Kawit, Cavite, in 1898.